-A-5.0 Grid Charging
+A-6.0 Grid Charging

-The energy storage system (ESS) component of the Project was studied charging from the grid in steady state under N-0 (no contingencies) conditions.
-The charging of the ESS was assumed to be interruptible.
-No network upgrades were identified to support charging the ESS.
-There may be times during the year where system load in the local area will prevent charging of the ESS at full capacity; for example, a forced outage that would require Idaho Power to curtail charging.
-Should the Project require non-curtailable charging from their energy source then Point-to-Point firm transmission service from the energy market to the battery and from the Project to the point of delivery would be needed.
+The energy storage system (ESS) component of the Project was studied charging from the grid in steady state under N-0 (no contingencies) conditions which resulted in an overload of the XXXX and XXXX 138 kV transmission lines.
+The contingent facilities identified in Appendix B mitigate the overload during charging.
+However, there may be times during the year where system load in the local area will prevent charging of the ESS at full capacity; for example, a forced outage that would require Idaho Power to curtail charging.
+The ERIS upgrades identified for this Project would provide limited grid charging capabilities in the Summer due to the irrigation load profile in the area.
+The POI is on the radial XXXX 138 kV line, during summer months the load at XXXX ranges from 30 to 90 MW and remains higher than 60 MW for weeks at a time.
+Should the Project require non-curtailable charging of the energy storage device then Point-to-Point firm transmission service from the energy market to the battery and from the Project to the point of delivery would be needed.